Alucarda: Themes

 Some scholars, such as Frances Di Lauro, have noted that Alucarda is undergirded by anti-government and anticlerical sentiments that are manifested in the exaggerated idolatry, representations of clerics as tyrants and persecutors, and overt iconoclasm.
 Tensions between modernity and tradition are also prominent themes.
 Film scholar Doyle Green characterizes the film as an "apocalyptic collision of modernity and tradition in a perpetual Dark Age."
 Scholars Raúl Rodríguez-Hernández and Claudia Schaefer contextualize this clash (and the film's representation of it) within Mexico's national history, exemplifying "literary and cinematic representations of persistent clashes between tradition and modernity, myth and reason.
 The added dimension of visibly transgressive actions taken by two young women against teachings, structure, and moral guiding principles of the church speaks directly to a post-1968 generation that celebrates the body but has lost faith in the society's master narratives."
 Aesthetically, Rodríguez-Hernández and Schaefer note visual references to Francisco Goya's Los caprichos, specifically during the sequence in which Alucarda and Justine engage in the blood ritual with the hunchbacked gypsy.

 Green also interprets Alucarda as being preoccupied with themes of mental illness and the handling of it within the Catholic Church.
 Green states that, in the film, "the convent becomes a psychiatric domain without psychiatry," a theme also explored significantly in Ken Russell's The Devils (1971).
 Because of these shared depictions of Catholic clergy—specifically nuns—in the context of hysteria, Green notes that both films became associated with the nunsploitation genre.
 The tension between science and religious dogma has been noted as another theme, specifically in the final act, during which the logically-minded Dr. Oszek—a man of science—is faced with supernatural occurrences he cannot rationalize.

 Alucarda is also associated with the vampire movie genre, although it is not a traditional vampire movie.
 Many critics have noted its similarities to Joseph Sheridan Le Fanu's early vampire novella Carmilla, especially the romantic relationship between the main female characters.
 According to director López Moctezuma, "the film draws on the vampire tradition, and in a way the protagonist is a female vampire … but not in the sense of a blood drinker."
 The title of the film and the name of its eponymous character is derived from Dracula spelled backwards, a derivation also used in the form of "Alucard" in other vampire-related media.

+Production

+Production for Alucarda began in August 1975.
+Though a Mexican production, the film was shot in English, which actors Tina Romero, Claudio Brook, and Susana Kamini were all fluent in.

 Release

+Alucarda opened at the Paris International Festival of Fantastic Film in March 1977.
+In Mexico, the film screened in theaters for approximately two weeks and was partly censored.
+The film did not receive a theatrical release in the United States, though it was distributed for cinemas in France, released on 26 December 1977.

+In February 2023, the IFC Center screened a digitally restored version of the film.